GEOS (16-bit operating system)

 GEOS (later renamed GeoWorks Ensemble, NewDeal Office, and Breadbox Ensemble) is a computer operating environment, graphical user interface (GUI), and suite of application software.
 Originally released as PC/GEOS, it runs on MS-DOS-based, IBM PC compatible computers.
 Versions for some handheld platforms were also released and licensed to some companies.

 PC/GEOS was first created by Berkeley Softworks, which later became GeoWorks Corporation.
-Version 4.0 was developed in 2001 by Breadbox Computer Company, limited liability company (LLC), and was renamed Breadbox Ensemble.
-In 2015, Frank Fischer, the CEO of Breadbox, died and efforts on the operating system stopped until later in 2017 when it was bought by blueway.Softworks.
+Version 4.0, renamed Breadbox Ensemble, was developed in 2001 by Breadbox Computer Company LLC, In 2015, Frank Fischer, the CEO of Breadbox, died, and efforts on the operating system stopped until later in 2017 when it was bought by blueway.Softworks.

 PC/GEOS should not be confused with the 8-bit GEOS product from the same company, which runs on the Commodore 64 and Apple II.

 PC/GEOS

 GeoWorks Ensemble

 In November 1990, GeoWorks (formerly Berkeley Softworks) released PC/GEOS for IBM PC compatible systems.
 Commonly referred to as GeoWorks Ensemble, it was incompatible with the earlier 8-bit versions of GEOS for Commodore and Apple II computers, but provided numerous enhancements, including scalable fonts and multitasking on IBM PC XT- and AT-class PC clones.
-GeoWorks saw a market opportunity to provide a graphical user interface for the 16 million older model PCs that were unable to run Microsoft Windows 2.x.
+GeoWorks saw a market opportunity to provide a graphical user interface for the 16 million older-model PCs that were unable to run Microsoft Windows 2.x.

 GEOS was packaged with a suite of productivity applications.
 Each had a name prefixed by "Geo": GeoWrite, GeoDraw, GeoManager, GeoPlanner, GeoDex, and GeoComm.
 It was also bundled with many PCs at the time, but like other GUI environments for the PC platform, such as Graphics Environment Manager (GEM), it ultimately proved less successful in the marketplace than Windows.
 Former CEO of GeoWorks claims that GEOS faded away "because Microsoft threatened to withdraw supply of MS-DOS to hardware manufacturers who bundled Geoworks with their machines".

 In December 1992, NEC and Sony bundled an original equipment manufacturer (OEM) version of GeoWorks named the CD Manager with their respective CD-ROM players that sold as retail box add-on peripherals for consumers.
-The NEC Bundle retailed for around $500.00 with a 1x external CD-ROM, Small Computer System Interface (SCSI) interface controller, Labtec CD-150 amplified stereo speakers and 10 software titles.
+The NEC Bundle retailed for around $500 with a 1x external CD-ROM, Small Computer System Interface (SCSI) interface controller, Labtec CD-150 amplified stereo speakers and 10 software titles.